Black Mountain (Maricopa County, Arizona): People and Culture of the Black Mountain/Desert Foothills Area

-While Carefree and Cave Creek are today a home for upper-income retirees and an enclave for artists and entrepreneurs, the first inhabitants of the area surrounding Black Mountain were Native Americans known as the Hohokam, who appear at about 750 A.D.
+While Carefree and Cave Creek are today a home for upper-income retirees and an enclave for artists and entrepreneurs, the first inhabitants of the area surrounding Black Mountain were Native Americans known as the Hohokam, who appeared about 750 A.D.
 They were an agrarian society of hunters and gatherers who also used irrigation to maintain crops.
 Their "waffle gardens" can still be seen in the Spur Cross Ranch reserve area North of Cave Creek.
 The remains of dwellings of the Hohokam are called "pit houses".
 The best example of a pit house is located at the Sears-Kay ruin located northeast of Black Mountain near Seven Springs, although pit houses have been uncovered during construction of homes in Cave Creek.
 Pit houses were constructed with a rock-wall base and covered with roof supports of long branches covered with thatch.

 The Sears-Kay ruins mark a time in Hohokam history when they had moved to high ground with views into the Valley, presumably to see their enemies, raiding tribes of Yavapai and Tonto Apache, approaching from a long distance.
 Evidence of the Hohokam living in the Black Mountain area disappears around 1450 A.D., when some anthropologists believe they moved into the Valley using their skill at irrigation and possibly becoming the Pima.
 Before disappearing entirely, the Hohokam stopped cremating their dead and began burying remains.
 Some believe the Hohokam ran out of wood for fires.
 Scarcity of wood was likely due to a long drought.
 Others believe there was a large fire which led to the sudden disappearance of the Hohokam.